 Patients with uncontrolled infection (those with persistent infection, infection with fungal or resistant organisms, recurrent prosthetic valve endocarditis, or endocarditis complicated by heart block, abscess, aneurysm, fistula, or enlarging vegetation)

-Patients at risk for embolism (particularly those with prosthetic, aortic or mitral native valve endocarditis, and large vegetations [defined in the United States as > 10 mm] or those with recurrent emboli)
+Patients at risk for embolism (particularly those with prosthetic, aortic or mitral native valve endocarditis, and large vegetations [defined in the United States as > 10 mm] or those with recurrent emboli).
+Early surgery in these patients decreases the risk of embolic events.

 Timing of surgery requires experienced clinical judgment.
 If heart failure caused by a correctable lesion is worsening (particularly when the organism is S. aureus, a gram-negative bacillus, or a fungus), surgery may be required after only 24 to 72 hours of antimicrobial therapy.